ioccc-src/winner/2013/endoh4/README.md

 ### Portability

 I think it conforms with both C89 and C99.
 I confirmed that it worked on gcc, clang, and tcc.
-It should not be warned with `-pedantic` and `-Wextra`.
+It should not trigger warnings with `-pedantic` and `-Wextra`.

 ### Tips